taw/stone-age-simulator/attempt_01/README.md

 * 31 - sheep herders - hunter/gatherer/fisher/herder tribes - gatherers currently eventually die out
 * 32 - display marginal food yields (total not per-tribe) for various professions - it's unclear why gatherer tribe always dies out while gatherers have such good marginal yield
 * 33 - display another marginal information

+To summarize:

+* it was all very complex
+* result was fairly brutal Malthusianism
+* it was very susceptible to random noise, even at fairly big (>100) tribes, as many jobs were just a few people